shepherdpp/qteasy/docs/source/index.rst

 .. note::

    This project is under active development.
+Please feel free to contribute to this project, or report any issues you find.

 - Author: **Jackie PENG**
 - email: *jackie_pengzhao@163.com*